 14. Play with LEGO® blocks

 Use the LEGO® Serious Play technique to focus your breakout session.
-Purchase the starter kit or hire an official facilitator to lead your group through creative exercises designed to boost teamwork and communication in a playful (but serious!) way.
+Purchase the starter kit or hire an official facilitator to lead your group through creative exercises.
+It’s an idea designed to boost teamwork and communication in a playful (but serious!) way.
 This is one of the most innovative breakout session ideas that will help bring out your team’s childlike creativity and curiosity.